huonglt/Burger-ReactJS/README.md

 - Redux: store, state, binding React components to the redux store
 - Actions / reducers
 - React-Bootraps
+- Using factory function to make Component classes of the same behavior and properties

 ## Prerequisite
 node